Kylie Minogue: Public image

 By 2000, Minogue was considered to have achieved a degree of musical credibility for having maintained her career longer than her critics had expected.
 Her progression from the wholesome "girl next door" to a more sophisticated performer with a flirtatious and playful persona attracted new fans.
 Her music video for "Spinning Around" led to some media outlets referring to her as "SexKylie", and sex became a stronger element in her subsequent videos.
 In September 2002, she was ranked 27 on VH1's 100 Sexiest Artists list.
 She was also named one of the 100 Hottest Women of All-Time by Men's Health in 2013.
 William Baker described her status as a sex symbol as a "double edged sword", observing "we always attempted to use her sex appeal as an enhancement of her music and to sell a record.
 But now it has become in danger of eclipsing what she actually is: a pop singer."
 After 20 years as a performer, she was described by BBC's Fiona Pryor as a fashion "trend-setter" and a "style icon who constantly reinvents herself".
 Pointing out the several reinventions in Minogue's image, Larissa Dubecki from The Age labelled her the "Mother of Reinvention".

 Minogue has been inspired by and compared to American artist Madonna throughout her career.
-She received negative comments her Rhythm of Love Tour in 1991 was too similar visually to Madonna's Blond Ambition World Tour, for which critics labelled her a Madonna wannabe.
+She received negative comments that her Rhythm of Love Tour in 1991 was too similar visually to Madonna's Blond Ambition World Tour, for which critics labelled her a Madonna wannabe.
 Writing for The Observer's Music Monthly, Rufus Wainwright described her as "the anti-Madonna.
 Self-knowledge is a truly beautiful thing and Kylie knows herself inside out.
 She is what she is and there is no attempt to make quasi-intellectual statements to substantiate it.
 She is the gay shorthand for joy."
 Kathy McCabe for The Telegraph noted Minogue and Madonna follow similar styles in music and fashion, but concluded, "Where they truly diverge on the pop-culture scale is in shock value.
 Minogue's clips might draw a gasp from some but Madonna's ignite religious and political debate unlike any other artist on the planet...
 Simply, Madonna is the dark force; Kylie is the light force."
 Minogue has said of Madonna, "Her huge influence on the world, in pop and fashion, meant that I wasn't immune to the trends she created.
 I admire Madonna greatly but in the beginning she made it difficult for artists like me, she had done everything there was to be done", and "Madonna's the Queen of Pop, I'm the princess.
 I'm quite happy with that."